Moubai/poedust/README.md

 This project serves as a practical example of how AI can be leveraged as a powerful co-developer tool to accelerate development and build functional applications, even with limited prior programming experience.

+note AI assistant for small mods by Moubai : Le Chat by Mitral.ai with free account.
 ---

 ## Acknowledgements